skwub/uwu-more-fair-theme/README.md

-# More Fair Game Theme Template
+# UwU Theme for More Fair Game

 Hi!
-This is a template for More Fair Game.
+This is the UwU theme for More Fair Game.